My life is largely ruled by whatever cat or cats are currently in my life.

-Sadly, my cat Puppy is no longer with us.
+There was also my cat Puppy.
 He was a feral cat who began following my neighbor and me on our walks — "He's following us like a puppy dog," I said.
 Over time he got more and more trusting, until he was coming into the house part-time and soaking up the attention.

 I'm doing less traveling now, but I've been fortunate enough to visit many wonderful places, largely in Europe and Asia.
 I mostly traveled alone, although I also had some great trips with one close friend.